dvyuh/DevJam_Ideation_Doc/README.md

 AI responds in character, explaining and teaching interactively.

 ## 🎯 Impact
-Guru AI makes learning more engaging, personal, and memorable.
+Cognito makes learning more engaging, personal, and memorable.
 Instead of passive reading, students get a one-of-a-kind experience that sticks.

-## 📅 Roadmap
-Day 1: Setup repo, frontend UI, and basic API call.
-Build persona system prompts.

-Day 2: Connect notes input.
-Polish UX, add multiple personas, demo-ready.

 ## 👥 Team Roles